Stochastic Gradient Descent for Incomplete Tensor Linear Systems

 \subsection{Synthetic Data}

 In this subsection, we simulate mSGDT on synthetic data for each of the three missing data models.
 We generate elements of $\cA \in \m R^{10^6 \times 20 \times 10}$ and $\cX \in \m R^{20 \times 10 \times 10}$ by drawing i.i.d. from a standard Gaussian distribution.
 We enforce the assumption that rows of $\cA$ are picked only once by picking rows without replacement and using $10^6$ iterations.

-Then, we do a pass over the entire tensor $\cA$ and zero out entries according to the missing data model being tested.
+After drawing $\cA$ and $\cX$, we run each missing data model for 30 trials, making sure to do a pass over the entire tensor $\cA$ and zero out entries according to the missing data model being tested for each trial.
+We then plot the mean of the Frobenius norm error, and we include the standard deviation over the 30 trials as a shaded error bar around the mean.

 The constant step size we use is $\alpha = p^2 / 5000$.
 Note the $p^2$ factor here.
 A dependence on $p$ is expected since a smaller $p$ means that we have less data and should therefore choose a less aggressive step size.
 Furthermore, a $p^2$ factor is the natural choice when considering the result $L_g = na^2_{max}/ p ^2$ in Lemma~\ref{lem:Lg} and the requirement of the step size being less than $1 / L_g$ in Theorem~\ref{thm:fixedstepsize}.
 The 5000 number here was also chosen to satisfy this $1 / L_g$ condition, obtained by using a rough safe estimate for the maximum Frobenius norm of a row slice of a tensor of $\cA$'s dimensions.